lenjoseph/lg_equity_research/README.md

 # Architecture

-This app implements an agentic ai architecture to compile equity research on a single stock across different analytical lenses for a given trade duration.
+This app implements an agentic ai architecture to compile equity research on a single stock across different analytical lenses
 The app exposes a POST endpoint that receives a single stock ticker which serves as the focal point of the research.

 ![Architecture Diagram](/architecture.png)